tomhendra/dotfiles/README.md

 ## Credit

-I've used snippets and found inspiration from dotfiles I have discovered, with many thanks to these very smart people:
+As a base and for inspiration I have used dotfiles from these very smart people with many thanks:

 - [Dries Vints](https://github.com/driesvints/dotfiles)
 - [Kent C Dodds](https://github.com/kentcdodds/dotfiles)